HARShaaYadav/HARShaaYadav/README.md

 ---

 ## 👩‍💻 About Me
-- 🎓 CSE student passionate about technology and innovation
+- 🎓 Passionate about technology and innovation
 - 🌍 From India, building solutions that help people
 - 💻 Strong interest in **Web Development** & **Deep Learning**
 - 🚀 Focused on building scalable, user-friendly applications
-- 🧠 Currently exploring **SAP Cloud Application Programming Model**
+- 🧠 Currently exploring **SAP ABAP Fiori & Mobile Development**
 - 🤝 Love to collaborate on cool & impactful ideas
 - ⭐ *"Turning ideas into intelligent solutions through code."*